jxnblk/nano-component/README.md

 ### Motivation

+Encapsulating styles in UI components is a great way to build consistent, scalable UI, and using JavaScript to manage these styles makes a lot of sense for large applications with dozens of contributors.
+While native JavaScript provides some great low-level APIs for managing styles, libraries that interact with these APIs tend to add a lot of features that add complexity and a performance penalty for what should be a fairly straightforward task.

 > Perfection is attained not when there is nothing more to add, but when there is nothing more to remove.

 *– Antoine de Saint Exupéry*

-Encapsulating styles in UI components is a great way to build consistent, scalable UI, and using JavaScript to manage these styles makes a lot of sense for large applications with dozens of contributors.
-While native JavaScript provides some great low-level APIs for managing styles, libraries that interact with these APIs tend to add a lot of features that add complexity and a performance penalty for what should be a fairly straightforward task.

-Nano components comes from a desire to show that dynamically injecting CSS with JavaScript is not that complicated.
+Nano component comes from a desire to show that dynamically injecting CSS with JavaScript is not that complicated.
-In 52 lines of code, this library provides dynamically rendered, encapsulated styles that can be computed from component props.
+In [47 lines of code](src/index.js), this library provides dynamically rendered, encapsulated styles that can be computed from component props.

 ## Features

-- Under 1kb gzipped
+- 0.8 kB gzipped
-- 52 LOC
+- 47 LOC
 - Fast
 - Simple API
 - Extensible